jaumesola/install_oracle_java/README.md

 significantly changes something I will probably fix the script. :)

 The whole thing is taken and converted into this script from here: http://www.wikihow.com/Install-Oracle-Java-on-Ubuntu-Linux

+The script was tested only on Kubuntu 14.04.3 LTS but should work on other "deb like" systems as well.